MitoSegNet/MitoS-segmentation-tool/README.md

 The files for Linux have no extension and this should either be kept that way or if needed the .sh suffix can be added.
 It is recommended to execute the files in the terminal to get additional information in addition to running the graphical user interface.

+## Note for MacOS usage

+I am still currently developing a MitoSegNet executable version for MacOS but it is not yet completed.
+Until then I would kindly refer you to a section below, which describes how to install Python and all relevant libraries to run the code directly for your system.

 ---